webilix/jalali-date-time/README.md

 -   #### Configuration Object

-    Used in main methods as configuration argument
+    Used in main methods as configuration parameter

     | Property | Type         | Description                          |
     | -------- | ------------ | ------------------------------------ |